thoward/proprocks/README.md

 # Initialize with hash syntax
 a = Foo.new :bar => 'blah'

-a.bar # 'blah'
-a.fizz # 'buzz'

-# Hash syntax overrides default!
-a = Foo.new :bar => 'blah', :fizz => 'whizz'

-a.bar # 'blah'
-a.fizz # 'whizz'

 # Initialize with DSL-style block syntax.
-This overrides defaults too!
 a = Foo.new do
   bar 'blorg'
   fizz 'whorg'
 end

-a.bar # 'blorg'
-a.fizz # 'whorg'

-# Initialize with Hash and DSL-style together.
-DSL overrides Hash!
-a = Foo.new(:bar => 'blaggle', :fizz => 'waggle') do
-  fizz 'whorggle'
-end

-a.bar # 'blaggle'
-a.fizz # 'whorggle'

 ```

 ## Installation